-If you find yourself part of an accident, move to safety and wait for help to arrive.
+If you find yourself part of a car accident, move to safety and wait for help to arrive.
 You may want to call 911 to ensure that an ambulance and police arrive right away.

 Once you receive treatment, turn your attention back to the accident.
 Learning what went wrong will help you decide what to do next, such as the best way to hold the negligent party responsible.

 If you or someone you love is in need of an experienced personal injury lawyer or criminal defense attorney, contact us today for a free confidential consultation.
 We proudly serve Suffolk County, Nassau County, Long Island, Brooklyn, Manhattan, Bronx, Queens, and throughout New York State.